alexliap/todo-tui/README.md

 ## Status

 Early scaffolding.
-Screen navigation, a project-creation popup, and persisted settings are in place; the per-project todo view and opening an existing project are not yet implemented.
+Projects and notes can be created, listed, opened, and edited; settings are persisted.
+No richer todo/task model yet.

 ## Run